If you’ve studied before

 - length of current course + one year – years of previous study

-Even if you only attended your course for a short time, it will still count as a year of previous study.
+Even if you only attended your course for a short time, it would still count as a year of previous study.

 Extra year of tuition fee support